Henri Fantin Latour Biography | Oil Painting Reproductions

-Ignace Henri Fantin-Latour, was born of mixed French and Russian parentage.
+Ignace Henri Fantin-Latour was born of mixed French and Russian parents.
 From 1850 to 1856, he studied at the Petite École de Dessin by copying Italian Old Masters, such as Titian and Paolo Veronese.

-Though considered essentially an 'establishment' painter who exhibited throughout his career at the Salon and the Royal Academy, Henri Fantin-Latour associated with the avant-garde, in particular the circle surrounding Manet whose realism influenced the style of his own portraits.
+Despite the fact that he is considered an 'establishment' painter who exhibited throughout his career at the Salon and the Royal Academy, Henri Fantin-Latour associated with the avant-garde, specifically the circle of artists surrounding Manet whose realism influenced the style of his own portraits.

-In spite of his associations with such progressive artists, Fantin-Latour gradually withdrew from this active society to paint group portraits and still life's in his own conservative style.
-His method of handling paint produced an overall effect of mysterious distance, nearly photographic in its realistic rendering of texture and color.
-His work strongly influenced the Symbolist movement of the late 19th Century.
+In spite of his associations with such progressive artists, Fantin-Latour withdrew from this active society to paint group portraits and still life in his own conservative style.
+His method of handling paint produced an effect of mysterious distance, photographic in its realistic rendering of texture and color.
 Today, his paintings sell for as much as US$2.5 million.

-Influences: Horace Lecoq de Boisbaudran, Edouard Manet, Titian, Jean-Antoine Watteau, Jean-Baptiste-Siméon Chardin
+Artists Influencing Henri Fantin-Latour: Horace Lecoq de Boisbaudran, Edouard Manet, Titian, Jean-Antoine Watteau, Jean-Baptiste-Siméon Chardin.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.